seflless/arbitrary/README.md

      new stream of random values.

-**Important**: Use Generator .next/.prev if you don't need this focus but just want a series of random numbers as this scramble/unscramble are computationally more expensive.
+**Important**: Use Generator .next/.prev if you don't need this focus but just want a series of random numbers as `scramble`/`unscramble` are computationally more expensive.

 ```js